Reviewable/Reviewable/docs/dashboard.md

 **Show pull request not yet connected to Reviewable**

 If this toggle is on, the list will include PRs for which a review has not yet been created.
-Such a PR will be indicated with the <i class="fa fa-plus-circle" style="color: #85C88B"></i>, and clicking that PR will connect that PR to a review and insert a link into the PR description.
+Such a PR will be indicated with a <i class="create review icon"/>, and clicking that PR will connect that PR to a review and insert a link into the PR description.

 You may want to turn off this toggle if you only want to see PRs from connected repositories.